This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: $22 (free with Swiss Travel Pass)

-The Rosengart Collection is only a five-minute walk from the train station.
+The Rosengart Collection is only a five-minute walk from the train station and is the closest museum to the historical sites mentioned earlier.

 Richard Wagner Museum